-Cindy and I are the blessed parents of four wonderful children: Emily, a CPA who lives in Milwaukee with her husband, general dentist Dr. Jake Sladky and their two really cute sons, Jimmy and Robby; John, who is finishing his PhD in mechanical engineering and is a senior research engineer with 3M, and married a lovely biomedical engineer named Kirsten Ryan in September 2017; Steve, a second year law student at the University of St. Thomas in Minneapolis; and Michael, who starts dental school in the fall of 2017.
+Cindy and I are the blessed parents of four wonderful children: Emily, a CPA who lives in Milwaukee with her husband, general dentist Dr. Jake Sladky and their two really cute sons, Jimmy and Robby; John, who earned his PhD in mechanical engineering and is a senior research engineer with 3M, and married a lovely biomedical engineer named Kirsten Ryan in September 2017; Steve, a senior year law student at the University of St. Thomas in Minneapolis; and Michael, who is a freshman dental student at the University of Iowa.

 Outside of work, I love spending time with Cindy, who is truly my soulmate; and our family.
 I have a lot of interests, enjoying flying fishing, golf, upland bird hunting, and water sports, but I like to say I am a 'permanent beginner' and am not particularly good at any of them!